 — Chief Executive Helper

-In between Swimming, Gymnastics and Jiu Jitsu commitments, Casey spends her time colouring in, jumping on her trampoline and helping make key strategic decisions at TVK HQ.
+In between Dancing, Gymnastics and Muay Thai commitments, Casey spends her time colouring in, jumping on her trampoline and helping make key strategic decisions at TVK HQ.

 — Head of Future Development

-A massive fan of human's milk, Tyler spends most of his days thinking about what TVK will look like in 2017 and beyond!
-With his big sis Casey in charge of 'Helping', Tyler can't wait until he is up on his feet and able to implement all his ideas.
+A rapidly growing healthy, happy vegan toddler - the youngest member of Team TVK, Tyler, spends most of his days enjoying snacking on yummy vegan food, playing with his building blocks and thinking about what TVK will look like in 2020 and beyond!
+With his big sis Casey in charge of 'Helping', Tyler can't wait until he is a bit older and is able to implement all his ideas.